matheowis/write-read-binary/README.md

   # Read

-  I don't have any functions for that yet i plan to give back the same object as allItems
+  I plan to give back the same object as allItems

+  I don't have any functions for that yet